openbtps/btps-node/docs/docusaurus/docs/sdk/apiReference.md

 # BTPS SDK API Reference

-This reference documents all public functions, types, and constants exported by the BTPS SDK, except for `BtpsServer` and `BtpsClient` (see their dedicated documentation).
+This reference documents all public functions exported by the BTPS SDK, except for classes (see [Class API Reference](./classApiReference.md)).
+For types and interfaces, see [Types & Interfaces](./typesAndInterfaces.md).

 ---